Better decisions for a better world

 2. A sufficient GPA

 We are looking for a Grade Point Average on your secondary school diploma that is equivalent to ≥ 7.0 in the Dutch grading system.
 If you have not graduated yet you can receive a conditional offer; we then calculate your GPA over the final two years of your secondary education at the moment of applying.
 In its assessment, the Admission Board will put special focus on grades obtained for relevant courses such as economics, mathematics, philosophy and politics.
 In order to receive an unconditional offer you will need to graduate with the required GPA.
-See "Examples of accepted international diplomas" for examples of accepted GPA scores.
+For examples of accepted GPA's you can check our PPE diploma list.

 3. Proof of sufficient proficiency in English